tylerboice/Digital-Roll/README.md

 ## Set up

 #### Install Anaconda
 1. Download[Anaconda (Python 3.7 version)](https://www.anaconda.com/distribution/#download-section) and run the installer.
-2. Select the "Just Me" option, however if you User contains a space, you will need to select "All Users" instead.
+2. Select the "Just Me" option, however if the file-path contains a space, you will need to select "All Users" instead.
 This is because Anaconda can't have a directory with a space in it.
 3. Select where you want Anaconda to be installed and click "next"
 4. Don't Select either of the Advanced Options and click "install"
 <a name="env"></a>